eBook & Paperback editions available

 Henry Crowne: Paying the Price – Book One

-He is a secret IRA operative
+He is a secret IRA operative involved in financial terrorism.

 Loved this book, a range of exciting and unique characters bringing the financial collapse alive with personal collapse and opportunities too.